Manezki/python-sc2-wiki/Getting-started.md

-The purpose of this Getting Started section is to give you an understanding how to: make sure you are able to launch a game, command and train units, build buildings, and to share some tips to allow higher level maneuvers.
+The purpose of this Getting Started section is to give you an understanding how to: make sure you are able to launch a game and run your bot.
+[Examples folder](https://github.com/Dentosal/python-sc2/tree/master/examples) of the repository contains more impactful examples.

+# Installation

+Note that there are three parts for the installation: Python-sc2, SC II game-client and Maps.

-## Python-sc2
+### Python-sc2
 Before we continue, make sure you have Python version of at least 3.6 available.

 This can be checked on Linux and MacOs with terminal, using following command: